giansocial/etl-mineria-peru/README.md

 # Mining Production ETL - Peru

-Did you know Peru is the world's second largest producer of copper, silver, and zinc, and that mining accounts for 60% of its exports?
-Production is so concentrated that just 3 regions generate over 70% of national copper output, and a drop in Arequipa or Ancash can shift the entire sector's numbers.
+Did you know Peru is the world's second largest producer of copper, silver, and zinc, with mining driving 60% of exports?
+What few people realize is that production is so concentrated that just 3 regions (Arequipa, Ancash, Cusco) produce over 72% of national copper.
+If Antamina stops for a week, the entire sector's indicators shift.

 I'm Gian Cruz.
+While reviewing MINEM statistical bulletins, I found that they publish monthly production by metal and region, but in loose PDFs and CSVs with no structure for cross-referencing metals or calculating regional concentration.
+You can't answer basic questions like "how exposed is copper to a single region?" or "when does a metal start declining before it shows up in exports?"

-I built this ETL pipeline to process mining production data published by Peru's MINEM.
-It analyzes 8 metals across 15 regions, calculates year-over-year and month-over-month variations, computes 6-month moving averages, and measures regional concentration through the Herfindahl-Hirschman Index (HHI).
+What I built is an ETL pipeline that loads 8 metals across 15 regions, normalizes them, computes year-over-year and monthly variations, generates 6-month moving averages, ranks regions by volume, and calculates the Herfindahl-Hirschman Index (HHI) for regional dependency.
+Everything loads into a SQLite warehouse with dimensional schema.

+The result: copper's HHI is 0.28, meaning high concentration.
+Gold production shifted from Cajamarca to Madre de Dios in 5 years without any official dashboard clearly showing it.
+And when copper prices drop 10% internationally, national production falls 6% with a one-month lag.

+If you want to review the data or have ideas about connecting mining production with exports, the code is right here.

 ## Quick start